-This on-line course is designed for the practitioner who is interested in enriching their skills in understanding postural assessment and how it relates to Bowen therapy and other forms of manual therapy.
-This course is designed for the practitioner who is interested in learning more about the newest research related to fascia and biotensegrity as a way to understand relational anatomy and global connections through the physical system.
+This online course is designed for the practitioner who is interested in enriching their skills in understanding postural assessment and how it relates to their clinical practice.
+This course is designed for the practitioner who is interested in learning more about the newest research related to fascia, relational anatomy and biotensegrity as a way to understand and treat global connections and patterns throughout the physical system.

-This course will deepen the manual therapy practitioners understanding of how to comprehensively address the various components of tissue tension and stagnation within an individual’s overall structure by creating three dimensional balance utilizing hands on techniques.
-The content will help create a framework to assess, document and educate clients regarding symptoms, pain, and postural balance.
+This course will deepen the movement or manual therapist understanding of how to comprehensively view the various patterns of tissue tension and stagnation within an individual’s overall structure.
+The course content will help create a framework to assess, document and educate clients regarding symptoms, pain, and postural balance.

 By the end of this course, students will:

-- Be able to define the concepts of tensegrity and how they relate to the physical body.
+- Be able to define the concepts of tensegrity and how they relate to the physical body (biotensegrity).

 - Be aware of the latest research related to fascia and connective tissue.

 - Increase their awareness of understanding of relational anatomy.

 - Understand various ‘fascial lines’ and their distribution throughout the body.

 - Understand how to view common pathologies through the biotensegrity paradigm.